Skip to content

 3. Richard Russo, 1949 - present

-Born in New York, Richard Russo is a well-educated writer with a Doctor of Philosophy degree from the University of Arizona.
-He studied Charles Brockden Brown’s works for his dissertation, which led to a passion for writing.
-Russo published Mohawk, his first novel, in 1986 while teaching at Southern Illinois University Carbondale.
+Richard Russo brings academic rigor to his social commentary, holding a Ph.D. from the University of Arizona where he studied Charles Brockden Brown’s works.
+His dissertation research sparked a passion for writing that led to his first novel, Mohawk, published in 1986 while teaching at Southern Illinois University Carbondale.

 “And there comes a time in your life when you realize that if you don’t take the opportunity to be happy, you may never get another chance again.”